StefFrustagli/the-italian-hangman-game/README.md

 ![Image displayed when the attempt left is 0](https://i.ibb.co/NYsgM5v/my-screenshots-2023-11-18-at-13-00-27.png)

 ##### Loss message
-A loss message appears when the player loses the game:
+A loss message appears when the player loses the game, and the correct word will be displayed:

 ![Loss message](https://i.ibb.co/bzhPsm7/loss-message.png)

 ##### Victory message